samblenny/ocfpga/experiments/11_try_picorv32/README.md

    IO pin and write code to modulate the output.
 Probably this will use object code baked into the bitstream as a ROM.

-5. **PicoRV32 XIP from flash to change a pin**: Modify the previous experiment to use eXecute In Place (XIP) to run compiled C code from SPI flash.

 ## Results